Arian04/android-hid-client/README.md

 ## Roadmap

 - [X] Keyboard support
+- [ ] Add some special key buttons to the UI (like multimedia keys)
 - [ ] Touchpad support
 - [ ] Ability to send string all at once
 - [ ] Add full settings page